justinhj/minbpe-cc/README.md

 Train taylorswift 0.264s
 Train bible 5.7s

-* WIP When calculating the most frequent pair can you track the changes iteratively in a map instead of doing the actual swaps in a big vector
+* DONE When calculating the most frequent pair can you track the changes iteratively in a map instead of doing the actual swaps in a big vector
+* IDEA Make a forward list of the whole training text in the regex versions.
+Mark the split points as special nodes so they are not counted as pairs or replaced during training.
+This avoids having to iterate over a vector of lists.